 Odokuma and Akponah (2010) also investigated the effect of nutrient supplements (NPK 15:15:15 fertilizer and poultry litter) on the biodegradation of crude oil and metal uptake by these organisms.
-Results showed that nutrient supplementation with NPK 15:15:15 and poultry litter promoted both biodegradation of crude oil and heavy metal uptake in both crude oil impacted fresh and brackish test combination water systems.
-Thus a bioaugumentation with indigenous species Bacillus and Pseudomonas and biostimulation with NPK 15:15:15 or poultry litter may be employed to bioremediate (biodegrade and bioconcentrate) crude oil impacted fresh and brackish water systems of the Niger Delta.
+Results showed that nutrient supplementation with NPK 15:15:15 and poultry litter promoted both biodegradation of crude oil and heavy metal uptake in both crude oil impacted fresh and brackish combination of water test systems.
+Thus а bioaugumentation with indigenous species of Bacillus and Pseudomonas and biostimulation with NPK 15:15:15 or poultry litter may be employed to bioremediate (biodegrade and bioconcentrate) crude oil impacted fresh and brackish water systems of the Niger Delta.